-They found that when women are recognized as successful in roles dominated by men, they are less liked than equally successful men in the same fields.
+They found that when a woman is recognized as successful in roles dominated by men, they are less liked than equally successful men in the same fields.

 He and collaborator Cameron Anderson of UC Berkeley changed Heidi’s name to “Howard Roizen” for half of the students.

-Johnson and Rosner evaluated “Brand Passion Index” (BPI) for Mayer, Sandberg, and Slaughter over 12 months by
+Whitney Johnson, co-founder of Rose Park Advisors (Disruptive Innovation Fund) and her colleague Lisa Joy Rosner evaluated “Brand Passion Index” (BPI) for Mayer, Sandberg, and Slaughter over 12 months by:

-- Activity (number of mentions)
+- Activity (number of media mentions),

-- Sentiment (positive or negative)
+- Sentiment (positive or negative emotional tone),

 - Intensity (strong or weak sentiment).

-- Facebook’s COO Sheryl Sandberg‘s was characterized as truly excellent, successful working mom and crazy bizarre
+- Facebook’s COO Sheryl Sandberg‘s was characterized as truly excellent, successful working mom and crazy bizarre,

-- Anne-Marie Slaughter, former director of Policy Planning at the U.S. State Department, was depicted as an amazing, successful mother and destructive, not a good wife
+- Anne-Marie Slaughter, former director of Policy Planning at the U.S. State Department, was depicted as an amazing, successful mother and destructive, not a good wife,

 Applicants were presented as:

-- “Agentic” (stereotypically male behaviors) or
+- “Agentic” (demonstrating stereotypically male behaviors) or

-- “Communal” (stereotypically male behaviors) or
+- “Communal” (displaying stereotypically female behaviors) or

-- “Androgynous” (combining stereotypically male and female behaviors)
+- “Androgynous” (combining stereotypically male and female behaviors).

-They were not selected for the “feminized” job, but this hiring bias did not occur when agentic women applied for the “male” job.
+However, this hiring bias did not occur when agentic women applied for the “male” job.

 Her research demonstrated and replicated negative evaluations of women who negotiate for salaries using the same script as men.